Databases And Persistence /

 NF_MY-DATABASE_HOST means that the variable can be accessed by all three of the aliases in the environment.

-After linking the variables they will be available in any service that inherits from that project secret group.
+After linking the variables they will be available in any service or job in the project that inherits from that secret group.

 From an addon or secret group creation form, expand the list of addons or secret groups and select configure.
 You can select suggested to automatically select the most commonly-used secrets from the addon to configure, or manually select the secrets to include.